matheusalberto/RedisExperiment/README.md

 # RedisExperiment
-API simple project using Reds and docker.
+API simple project using Redis and docker.